The two practicals will be separated into:

 online manual to build the input file.

 assigns the sample ID from the VCF file as both FID and IID.
-What we want instead is keep track of the population (pop) and super-population (super_pop) information stored in the panel file for future analyses.
-We will simply store "pop"_"super_pop"
+What we want instead is keep track of the population (pop

 in the FID field, and store sample ID in the IID field.
 Also by default, PLINK